 Alrighty, let’s tuck into the full recipe for this Sweet Potato Breakfast Hash shall we?!

 How to make a Sweet Potato Breakfast Skillet (Full Recipe & Video)

-- 2 medium Sweet Potato, peeled & diced into small chunks
+- 1lb / 500g Sweet Potato, peeled and diced to small chunks

 - Salt & Black Pepper, to taste

 - Fresh Parsley or Coriander/Cilantro

 - Add 1 tbsp olive oil to a 12" oven proof skillet over medium heat.
 Add onion, red pepper & jalapeno and fry until soft and beginning to brown.
 Add 1 tsp garlic, fry for a minute longer then add chorizo.
 Fry for 2-3mins longer, then pour in your beans and heat for another 1-2mins.
 Season with salt and pepper then pour contents into a bowl, leaving excess fat in the pan.